xz-dice/2021-march-fetch/README.md

 **About Fetch**

-Fetch is an app which gives you an idea of which dog is best for you.
+Fetch is an OOP PHP app which scrapes data from an API into a MySQL database and displays dogs so that you can get an idea of which dog is best for you.
-An OOP PHP application to scrape data into a DB and display Dogs.

 **Installation**